 How much life insurance do I need for my mortgage?

 At minimum, your cover should match your outstanding mortgage balance.
-Many financial commentators suggest adding one to two years of household expenses on top.
-For example, if your mortgage is $600,000 and your annual household costs are $60,000, a sum insured of $660,000 to $720,000 may be appropriate.
-Use a tool like the Sorted life insurance calculator to estimate your needs.
+Many financial planners suggest adding 1-2 years of household expenses on top.
+For example, if your mortgage is $650,000 and your annual household costs are $70,000, a sum insured of $720,000-$790,000 may be appropriate.
+The Moneysmart life insurance calculator can help you estimate your needs.

 Should my partner and I get a joint policy or separate policies?

-Joint policies are typically cheaper but only pay out once - on the first death.
+Separate individual policies are generally preferable.
 With separate policies, each partner has independent cover that pays out on their own death, meaning both policies can potentially pay out.
 Separate policies also provide more flexibility if the relationship changes.
-For most couples, two separate policies offer better overall protection despite the slightly higher combined cost.
+For most couples with a joint mortgage, two separate policies offer better overall protection despite the slightly higher combined cost.

 What happens to my life insurance if I sell the house and buy a new one?

 Your life insurance policy is separate from your mortgage, so it continues regardless of property changes.
 If your new mortgage is larger, you should increase your cover to match.
 If it is smaller, you may choose to reduce your cover and save on premiums.
-Decreasing term policies may need to be restructured if the new mortgage has a different term or balance.
+Review your cover whenever you change properties to ensure it still reflects your actual financial exposure.

 Can I get life insurance if I have a pre-existing health condition?

 Yes, most Australian life insurers will still offer cover to people with pre-existing conditions, although premiums may be higher or specific exclusions may apply.
 Full disclosure of your medical history during the application is essential - failing to disclose conditions can result in a claim being declined.
-Some providers are more accommodating than others, so comparing multiple options is worthwhile.
+The Australian Financial Complaints Authority (AFCA) handles disputes if you believe a claim has been unfairly declined.

 How much does life insurance for a mortgage cost in Australia?

 Premiums vary significantly based on your age, health, smoking status, sum insured, and policy type.
-As a rough guide, a healthy non-smoking 35-year-old might pay $40 to $80 per month for $500,000 of level term cover over 25 years.
-Decreasing term cover for the same amount could be 20-40% cheaper.
+As a rough guide, a healthy non-smoking 35-year-old might pay $40-$90 per month for $600,000 of level term cover over 25 years.
+Decreasing term cover for the same initial amount could be 20-40% cheaper.
+Income protection adds to the cost but is tax-deductible.
 These are indicative estimates only - obtain personalised estimates from multiple providers to compare.

 Ready to Compare Life Insurance for Your Mortgage?

-Compare life insurance estimates from AU's top providers in under 2 minutes.
+Compare life insurance estimates from Australia's top providers in under 2 minutes.
 Find the right cover for your mortgage - it's 100% free.

 Compare Estimates